New Member Education

-- Hold old and new members accountable for any straying from the program that could be or become hazing.
+- Holds old and new members accountable for any straying from the program that could be or become hazing

 Adapted from Analysis Report completed by RISE Partnership, LLC and from Judge Mitch Crane, CAMPUSSPEAK Speaker.

-The following are some things to keep in mind when designing a non-hazing education program.
+The following are some things to keep in mind when designing an education program:

 - Provide opportunities for existing members to participate in some activities alongside new members.
 This can reduce hazing and give existing members the opportunity to model positive behavior.

 - Identify the intended positive outcomes for all new-member activities.
 If the activity does not have any, consider revisions that make it a more educational, enjoyable experience.

 - Anticipate the times and actions that lend themselves to hazing.
 Remember that activities such as scavenger hunts, skits, and study hours are not hazing IF they are conducted in the right way.